mzboito/SciMet2017/README.md

 HOW TO REPLICATE:

-In the folder script, there is one script that treat and save the data in the exact form that is used on the RMarkdown format.
+In the folder script, there is a R script that treat and save the data in the exact form that is used on the RMarkdown format.

 COMMENTS: